cnharrison/dice-witch/README.md

   - `!roll 3d20b2`: Roll three twenty-sided dice and keep the best two
   - `!roll 5d8w1`: Roll five eight-sided dice and keep the worst one
 - Titled rolls
-  - `!roll 1d20 -t 'to flirt with the bartender'`: Roll one twenty-sided die and title it "to flirt with the bartender".
-You can add a title to any roll by placing a `-t '<your title here>'` flag anywhere within the command.
+  - `!titledroll 1d20`: Roll one twenty-sided die with at title.
+You'll be prompted for the title after typing the command, and the roll will only be perfomed once you've given it.
+You have 30 seconds to answer the prompt.

 # Contributing